DatabaseTirzepatide

 OSA approval

 SURMOUNT-OSA: First medication ever approved for obstructive sleep apnea (December 2024).
 AHI significantly reduced vs placebo.
-Mechanism is primarily via weight loss reducing upper airway fat -- not direct respiratory pharmacology.
+Mechanism is primarily via weight loss reducing upper airway fat: not direct respiratory pharmacology.

 WADA status